 J. Maak’s poetry appears in the following publications:

-- “Call it off before the divorce is final,” in Wild Roof Journal, Issue #13
+- “Call it off before the divorce is final” appeared in Issue 13, Wild Roof Journal.

-- “Ode to the Myco-miracle” appeared in “My Core Rises” issue of Plants and Poetry Journal
+- “Ode to the myco-miracle” appeared in “My Core Rises,” Plants and Poetry Journal.

-- “Unseen” appeared in “My Core Rises” issue of Plants and Poetry Journal
+- “Unseen” appeared in “My Core Rises,” Plants and Poetry Journal.

 On this site: